ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

   }
 );

+// This will drop the database table and recreate empty table whenever application restarts.
 // Not recommended for production level due to destructive operation, but we will use this to demonstrate.
-// For production level, to consider Migration support (advanced topic) const synchronizeModel = async () => await SimplePokemon.sync({ force: true });
+// For production level, to consider Migration support (advanced topic). const synchronizeModel = async () => await SimplePokemon.sync({ force: true });
 await synchronizeModel();